faithvoid/emotionMenu/README.md

 ![](themes/tachibana.png)
 ![](themes/aero.png)

-# Features
+#$ Features
 - A 10-foot interface designed specifically for use with CRT TVs, with nostalgic themes based around the Playstation and Playstation 2's visual design languages.
-- Video loop and still image background support for dynamic themes!
+- Video & audio loop and still image background support for dynamic themes!
 - Easily add and launch any Linux application from the main menu from any type of input!
 - Launch your EmulationStation games directly from emotionMenu's "Games" menu, with cover art and synopsis support!
-- Automatic detectionn and configuration of USB lightguns, with calibration options appearing in the Settings menu if necessary.
+- Automatic detection and configuration of USB lightguns, with calibration options appearing in the Settings menu if necessary.
 - Automatic detection of physical PS1/PS2 disks at the main menu, with optional CD/DVD autostart!

-## Why?
-I've recently set up a Raspberry Pi 5 as an all-in-one retro gaming / media setup via installing Raspberry Pi OS, EmulationStation, XFCE4, Kodi, and a bunch of other goodies, and realized I didn't have a good way to swap between them all with both a keyboard/mouse setup or a controller, so I threw this together over the weekend as a basic but pretty launcher for EmulationStation, GunCon2 calibration, Kodi, and launching XFCE, but any and all launchers can be modified to your liking!
 ## Installation
 - Download the latest release .zip
-- Extract the "emotionMenu" folder somewhere you'll remember on your Raspberry Pi
+- Extract the "emotionMenu" folder somewhere you'll remember on your Raspberry Pi, such as the root of your home directory (ie; /home/pi/emotionMenu/)
-- From here, you can either run the Python script directly from the terminal via "python3 emotionMenu.py", or add it to the end of .bashrc so that it automatically starts on login, like so!
+- From here, you can either run the Python script directly from the terminal via "python3 emotionMenu.py" while in the emotionMenu directory, or add it to the end of .bashrc so that it automatically starts on login, like so!
 ```
 # emotionMenu Launcher
 if [ -z "$DISPLAY" ] && [ "$(tty)" = "/dev/tty1" ]; then